josh-works/strava_run_polylines_osm/readme.md

 ## Most current goal:

+Get all of my Strava run polylines, render them to a map.

 ### Get what little I currently have visible on Heroku

 I want to duplicate the functionality visible in [https://www.markhneedham.com/blog/2017/04/29/leaflet-strava-polylines-osm/](https://www.markhneedham.com/blog/2017/04/29/leaflet-strava-polylines-osm/).

-I'd like to know how to deploy it to Heroku, so it's publically visible.
+I'd like to know how to deploy it to Heroku, so it's publicly visible.
 I've deployed Rails apps before, not Flask/Python apps.

 Decided to make it a Sinatra app: [https://vast-meadow-00701.herokuapp.com/](https://vast-meadow-00701.herokuapp.com/)